HinduTempleCoins/melek-condenser/src/app/help/en/faq.md

 **Voting and curating** - If you discover and like a post, you can show your appreciation by voting on it.
 Your votes generate "curation rewards" that are distributed back to you.
 The amount of such rewards will depend on the size of your vote.
 Curation rewards are currently set to 50% of your total vote value and are distributed as Blurt Power.

 **Purchasing and Vesting** - Users can purchase BLURT tokens through various exchanges and then transfer them into your account.
 Such BLURT tokens can then be powered up, becoming Blurt Power (BP).
 Such BP will increase in value even without earning voting rewards.
-The current earning rate is set by witnesses and can be found in your Blurt Wallet.
+The current earning rate is set at 15% of the inflation rate and divided equally between all BP holders.
+The current rate can be found in your Blurt Wallet.

 <a href="#Table_of_Contents_General">^</a>